-And Bentley is coming out with an interior featuring vegan grape leather (made of leftovers from the wine industry) from Vegea, a PETA U.K. 2017 Fashion Awards winner for innovation.
+And Bentley came out with an interior featuring vegan grape leather (made of leftovers from the wine industry) from Vegea, a PETA U.K. 2017 Fashion Awards winner for innovation.

 VEGEA for BENTLEY – We are proud to announce our collaboration with Bentley motors for #BentleyEXP100GT car celebrating #Bentley100years